cramt/poly-bot/README.md

 ## TODO
 - add alias' to commands
-- add caching for polymap generation
-- fix the database stuff
-- less wide 2 electric boogaloo
-- better way to do variable number of arguments
 - move generation of maps off main thread

 ## TODO but kinda irrelevant